Beep…beep …

 In 2021, considering the unanimous adoption of QR Codes as a data carrier and its public popularity, GS1 announced “Sunrise 2027.”
 It’s an industry-wide agreement to accept QR Codes with GS1 Digital Link at point-of-sale by the end of 2027 and begin the phase-out of linear barcodes.
 Over 26 of the world’s largest manufacturers, including Nestle, P&G, METRO, Dr. Oetker, Lidl, and dozens of others, have jointly signed a statement supporting the motion.
 You will see the industry gradually adopt QR Codes in product packaging.

-Who can use a QR Code with GS1 Digital Link (is it for you?)
+Who can use a GS1 Digital Link QR Code (is it for you?)

-In theory, the Digital Link is meant for all existing brands and retailers that use GS1 standards barcodes.
 In the US, this number is 300,000 businesses across 25 industries.
-In the UK, 90% of brands and retailers qualify for the GS1 Digital Link.
-Globally, over two million businesses fall under this category and qualify for the GS1 Digital Link.
+In the UK, 90% of brands and retailers qualify for the QR Code with GS1 Digital Link.
+Globally, over two million businesses fall under this category.

-Who is a QR Code with GS1 Digital link specifically for?
+Whom is a QR Code with GS1 Digital Link meant for?
 Here are the three broad categories:

 1. Businesses or brands